dcdpr/did-btc1/chapters/CRUD-Operations.md

-This algorithm attempts to retrieve an `initialDocument` from a Content Addressable Storage (CAS) system by converting the bytes in the `identifier` into a Content Identifier (CID).
+This algorithm attempts to retrieve an `initialDocument` from a Content Addressable Storage (CAS) system by converting the bytes in the `identifier` into a ::Content Identifier:: (CID).
 The algorithm takes in an `identifier` and an `identifierComponents` object and returns an `initialDocument`.

 1. Set `hashBytes` to `identifierComponents.genesisBytes`.
 1. Set `cid` to the result of converting `hashBytes` to a IPFS v1 CID.
-1. Set `intermediateDocumentRepresentation` to the result of fetching the `cid` against a Content Addressable Storage (CAS) system such as IPFS.
+1. Set `intermediateDocumentRepresentation` to the result of fetching the `cid` against a ::Content Addressable Storage:: (CAS) system such as IPFS.
 1. Set `initialDocument` to the copy of the `intermediateDocumentRepresentation`.
 1. Replace the string (`did:btc1:xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`) with